djjudas21/puppet-freeradius/README.md

 ## Release Notes

+### 1.0.2

+ * Fixed a bug that prevented LDAP from working on any port except 389

 ### 1.0.1

  * Fixed a bug that caused an error when no proxy config items were defined